ng-alain/delon/docs/performance.en-US.md

 ## IE Performance

-`ng-alain` has IE support enabled by default.
+NG-ALAIN has IE support enabled by default.
 Which adds a certain size to the package and style.
 If you are very concerned and don't need `IE10` and below support, you can adjust the two configurations:

 One: Reduce the body size by reducing the `flexbox` prefix style in `package.json` with the `browserslist` node: